-Opportunities Level of Difficulty Gateway enhancements.
-Infill and redevelopment.
-Sales tax revenues from existing and future retail uses.
-Establish contiguity with larger, intact parcels for future annexations.
-Eliminate individual septic disposal systems.
-With the exception of CRMS lands, phase 1 areas are already mostly developed and ownership is frag- mented, complicating annexation.
-The Town would need to promote incentives for owners of residential and commercial lots in phase 1 areas to petition for annexation: utilities/services, better zoning, law enforcement.
+Opportunities Level of Difficulty 1) Gateway enhancements.
+1) With the exception of CRMS lands, phase 1 areas 2) Infill and redevelopment. are already mostly developed and ownership is fragmented, complicating annexation.
+3) Sales tax revenues from existing and future retail uses.4) Establish contiguity with larger, intact parcels for future annexations.
+2) The Town would need to promote incentives for owners of residential and commercial lots in phase 1 areas to petition for annexation: utilities/services, better zoning, law enforcement.
+5) Eliminate individual septic disposal systems.